Radonirinaunimi/neopdf/docs/installation.md

 # Installation

-This guide provides detailed instructions for installing `NeoPDF `and its APIs for Rust, Python, Fortran, and C/C++, as well as the command line interface (CLI).
+This guide provides detailed instructions for installing `NeoPDF` and its APIs for Rust, Python, Fortran, and C/C++, as well as the command line interface (CLI).

+!!! danger "Development with Pixi"

+    For developers who want to contribute to NeoPDF or work with the source code and want a proper environment manager, a `pixi.toml` configuration is provided to work with the [Pixi](https://pixi.sh/latest/) environment and package manager.
+See the comprehensive [Development with Pixi](./development-with-pixi.md) guide for detailed instructions on setting up a reproducible development environment.

 !!! note "Where to store PDF sets?"